Dvitash/Roblox-Explorer/README.md

 ## Requirements

 - Roblox Studio with the Verde plugin installed
-- A Rojo or Azul setup with sourcemap generation (for script opening functionality)
+- A Rojo/Argon/Azul setup with sourcemap generation (for script opening functionality)

 ## Installation

 ### From VSIX (Local Testing)
 1. Run `npm run package` in the extension directory to create a `.vsix` file
-2. In VS Code, open the Extensions view and click the "..." menu
+2. In VS Code, press Ctrl + Shift + P to open the command palette
 3. Select "Install from VSIX..." and choose the generated `.vsix` file

 ### From Marketplace (Coming Soon)
-Once published, install from the VS Code marketplace.
+nothing here yet

 ## Setup